gega/csg2stp/README.md

 - projection
 - minkowski

-**WARNING:** The conversion is not deterministic, for some models it needs to be converted several times in order to get the proper results!
+**WARNING:** The process is not deterministic, for some models it needs to be converted several times in order to get the proper results!